-Fig. 8.
+Figure 8.
 Impact of removing the branch delay slot.

-we evaluate this setting (the 2nd bar), but find that it is a compromise: it always improves on the baseline but cannot achieve the full benefit of simply removing the load delay slot in some benchmarks.
+branch delay slot is occupied by a no-op and the load is only executed whenever the branch is not taken.
+As a solution to this problematic case we implemented a compiler setting where the load delay slot is removed, but a load can never be used in a branch delay slot.
+In Figure 6(b) we evaluate this setting (the 2nd bar), but find that it is a compromise: it always improves on the baseline but cannot achieve the full benefit of simply removing the load delay slot in some benchmarks.

-B. Branch Delay Slots
+4.2 Branch Delay Slots

 A branch delay slot provides an extra cycle to compute the target of the branch in a pipelined datapath, before the program counter is updated with either the branch target or fall-through locations-hence the delay slot instruction following a branch must be executed regardless of whether the branch is taken.
 Accounting for branch delay slots requires additional control logic and increases the complexity of the processor, and hence is a potential area/performance trade-off in itself.
-Figure 8(a) shows the impact on the processor metrics of removing support for branch delay slots, which is negligible in terms of area and frequency except for a 13% increase in clock frequency for the 7-stage pipeline.
+Figure 8(a) shows the impact on the processor metrics of removing support for branch delay slots, which is negligible except for a 13% increase in clock frequency for the 7-stage pipeline.
 This frequency improvement is due a change in the critical path of the processor that occurs only for that particular processor.
-Figure 8(a) also indicates that pipe3 performs a significant amount of additional work, considering that it should use less energy-per-cycle since the branch delay hardware is removed.